 When people talk about a list in email marketing, they are essentially talking about the number of subscribers that would receive an email from a service provider that you sent.

-If you’re not sure what an email service provider is, then keep on reading!
+If you’re not sure what an email marketing service is, then keep on reading!

-An ESP (Email Service Provider) is a company you send email marketing messages by providing an email marketing platform or email tool.
+An email marketing service is a company that helps you send email marketing messages by providing an email marketing platform or email tool.

 A whole lot of companies offer email software as self-explanatory.
 Meaning you can create and send emails, newsletters, and email promotions by yourself without help.

-A few of those ESPs also have free versions of the email software to use and are familiar with the platform until a certain amount of subscribers is reached.
+A few of those companies also have free versions of the email software to use and are familiar with the platform until a certain amount of subscribers is reached.
 (Most are 2,000)

 Important spam rules